wycks/WordPhing/README.md

 - Allows you to run scripts on a WordPress install (optional via `run.php`),
 	- For example: delete 1000 posts belonging to a category.
 	- Still in *beta* please do not run on live site

+##Basic Usage

+WordPhing is meant to be a base script to install and work with WordPress.
+Phing makes it easy to tailored the build script for each individual person's or company's development process.

+It is painless to add any command line execution you want into the build file, use a built in [Phing Task](http://www.phing.info/docs/guide/stable/) or extend the code to include your own [Tasks](http://www.phing.info/docs/guide/stable/chapters/ExtendingPhing.html).

+Since Phing is build with PHP it makes working with the build files easier for developers who are used to PHP syntax and operations.

 ##Basic Instructions